valenwave/Luminescence/Pages/Food/Food.md

 ## Leftovers

 - Eating leftovers within 3 or 4 days is a challenge.
 If you plan on making lunch prep for the week on Sunday, that leaves Friday with no leftovers.
 Also, a good way to enforce the time duration for the leftovers is to date when the food is made with scotch tape.

+## Pistachios

+Get shell on and rooasted.
+The shell keeps it from being stale, so they taste better and keeps longer.
+The shell also limits the amount of salt that is on the pistachio so the experience isn't as salty.